pkp/pkp-docs/contributing/en/create-and-edit.md

 ---
 ```

-From here, write the document out as you would using markdown.
+From here, write the document out as you would using Markdown.
 Any level two header (e.g.: `## text`) displays on the table of contents on the left as a chapter.
 Any level three header (e.g.: `### text`) displays as a sub-chapter.
 Levels four and up does not display on the sidebar table of contents.

 > Headings should never skip a level.
 Do not jump from `## Heading` (2) to `#### Sub-heading` (4).
 It is important that a sub-heading of `## Heading` (2) is `### Heading` (3) for accessibility.

 ### Multi-page Docs

-Multi-page documents, like [Learning OJS 3](./learning-ojs), are more robust directories with folders for individual languages/translations, and a single markdown file for every chapter of the document.
+Multi-page documents, like [Learning OJS 3](./learning-ojs), are more robust directories with folders for individual languages/translations, and a single Markdown file for every chapter of the document.
 They also contain a file called `SUMMARY.md` that creates the table of contents for the document and a file called `README.md` that serves as a first/landing page for your document.
 To create a multi-page document start with the following:

 1. In the pkp-docs repository, click Create New File.
 You will create the new folder for the document as you create the file.
 2. Enter the name of the document folder and then /.
 This will automatically create the folder.